14. Discarding local changes (before staging)

 Goals

-• To learn how to discard the working directory changes
+• Learn how to discard the working directory changes.

-Make sure you are on the lastest commit in the master brach before you continue.
+Make sure you are on the latest commit in the main branch before you continue.

 02 Change hello.html